hwborchers/ctv-numericalmath/README.md

     partitions.
 The iterators allow users to generate arrangements in a fast and memory efficient manner.
 Permutations and combinations can be drawn with/without replacement and support multisets.
--   Package [set6](https://github.com/xoopR/set6) (on Github) an object-oriented interface (as R6 classes) for mathematical sets (sets, tuples, intervals) and allows for standard operations on them (unions, products, differences).
+-   Package [set6](https://github.com/xoopR/set6) (on Github) provides an object-oriented interface (as R6 classes) for mathematical sets (sets, tuples, intervals) and allows for standard operations on them (unions, products, differences).
 -   [RcppAlgos](https://cran.r-project.org/package=RcppAlgos) provides flexible
     functions for generating combinations or permutations of a vector with or without constraints; the extension package